 Birds are often hungry this time of year.
 For many of us, the sight of birds eating what we have provided for them is deeply satisfying: their joyful feathers and flight give a lift to our own winter-weary hearts.
 When we learn which foods are most appealing to different bird species we can give the birds already in our area a special treat, or we may attract more of a particular kind to our feeders.
 Either way, the birds will be happy!

-It’s easy and fun to make pretty food treats that will keep your furred and feathered
+In this season of giving, we want to remember our backyard wildlife friends, too!
+It’s easy and fun to make pretty food treats that will keep your furred and feathered neighbors happy throughout the holidays.

 Many of these ideas are a snap to make, and children love getting involved.
 When my son was little, he had a blast filling an orange rind with peanut butter and seeds and hanging it on a pine branch just outside our window.
 When he saw a chickadee actually pecking at it, he was thrilled!
 And it was the most exciting thing in the world to see a family of squirrels come right up onto our deck to eat the Native American corn he put out as a love-offering.
 Now, even though he is a teen (and we know how important being cool is to teens), he still has a warm fondness for squirrels and birds.